mtrienis/jekyll-mermaid-blog/_posts/2015-06-05-apache-spark-supervisord.markdown

   feature: sample-image-7.jpg
 ---

-# Launching master and worker(s) in standalone mode

 Apache Spark comes bundled with several [launch scripts](https://spark.apache.org/docs/latest/spark-standalone.html) to start the master and worker processes.
 We can launch a master and two workers processes by executing

 {% highlight bash %}